 Throughout this pandemic, we’ve counted ourselves lucky.
 Our doors have stayed open and work has continued, which has brought a sense of balance and clarity to the passing days.
-There’s a hidden gift that work gives when you’re in self-isolation—learning to keep to a schedule, getting initiatives off the ground, and strengthening business relationships.
+There’s a hidden gift that work gives when you’re in self-isolation—learning to keep to a schedule, getting initiatives off the ground, strengthening business relationships and reviewing your current marketing plans.
 And in this space is a rejuvenated determination to develop purposeful, effective projects for our clients.

 It’s also been a positive reminder that most businesses will make it through this.
 It’s true that no two recessions are the same, but what is true for all of them is that we’ve come through to the other side.
 You can see it happening right now.
 Businesses are opening.
 People are venturing out.
 While you may have panicked at the initial outset and your marketing went to the wayside, there is ongoing value in using this opportunity to establish yourself as a strong, resilient brand.

 How?
 The most important thing we can stress is this—it’s time to up your marketing game.
 Use the lessons learned from past crises and some creative marketing practices to position your business for the best possible outcome.
 We may not be out of the woods yet, but there are many things you can do to keep your brand top of mind during the current COVID-19 crisis.
 This post will touch on the reasons why this is the time to continue (if not amplify) your marketing, and it will introduce how you can do so to greater success.

 Why Focus on Marketing?

 Think of how much you’ve invested into it over the years.
 It would be a waste of your time and resources to keep your marketing efforts on hold.
 In times of crisis, it is natural to react with quick, immediate solutions.
 But short-term thinking can sacrifice brand equity, which is what drives your long-term success.
 So, don’t hold back the reins unless you absolutely have to.